aliyun/terraform-provider-alicloud/website/docs/r/db_readonly_instance.html.markdown

   - cloud_essd: specifies to use enhanced SSDs (ESSDs).
   - cloud_essd2: specifies to use enhanced SSDs (ESSDs).
   - cloud_essd3: specifies to use enhanced SSDs (ESSDs).
+* `effective_time` - (Optional, Available in 1.208.0+) The method to change.
+Default value: Immediate.
+Valid values:
+  - Immediate: The change immediately takes effect.
+  - MaintainTime: The change takes effect during the specified maintenance window.
+For more information, see ModifyDBInstanceMaintainTime.

+### `parameters`

+The parameters mapping supports the following:

+* `name` - (Required) The parameter name.
+* `value` - (Required) The parameter value.

 ## Attributes Reference